Find a specialist driving instructor

 A driving assessment can confirm your practical driving ability and may be useful if DVLA are making medical inquiries.
 If you need adapted vehicle controls it can identify the most suitable adaptation and would allow you to try alternative controls.

 The aim of an assessment is to check physical and cognitive ability to drive a vehicle in safety and comfort and to offer advice on aids and adaptations that may assist driving.
+A driving assessment is not normally a mandatory requirement unless DVLA require you to attend as part of their medical enquiries.

 If your doctor has any doubts about your practical ability to drive safely he may suggest a referral for an assessment to confirm your ability.
 If you or your family have any concerns about your driving ability you can self refer to your local “Driving Mobility” assessment centre.
 If you need to use a new method of control to drive or if you think you may need adapted controls, again you can self refer or if you are a Motability customer (or intend to become one) you could contact Motability (0300 456 4566) and ask to be referred for a driving assessment.